-The U.S. Army Corps of Engineers' mission is to deliver vital engineering solutions, in collaboration with our partners, to serve our Nation, energize our economy, and reduce risk from disaster.
+The USACE mission is to deliver vital engineering solutions, in collaboration with our partners, to serve our Nation, energize our economy, and reduce risk from disaster.

 Established in 1866, the Philadelphia District manages water resources of the Delaware River basin; builds facilities for the Army and Air Force; and provides engineering and environmental services for other agencies.